-In total, your posts will be worth 20 percent of your total mark (2 marks each).
+In total, your posts will be worth 30 percent of your total mark (3 marks each).
 I will mark each one individually on a pass/fail basis.
 If your post is not up to par (i.e. way too short, or lacking any substance at all), you will receive a zero.
+I will divide up the class and tell you who is going to do what and when-this will happen on day one.